 Examples of Scenario-Based Interview Questions in Criminal Justice

-Employers typically use two types of questioning—experience-based and scenario-based interview questions—for criminal justice oral board interviews.
-Experience-based questions require that you talk about how you've responded to actual situations in the past.
+Employers typically ask two types of questions—experience-based and scenario-based—during criminal justice oral board interviews.
+Experience-based questions require you to talk about how you've responded to actual situations in the past.
 Scenario-based questions ask you to describe how you might respond to a hypothetical situation in the future.

 Employers look for certain types of answers to scenario-based questions.
 They're trying to pin down your thought processes rather than have you recite learned responses from memory.

-The Question: Your shift is currently short-staffed and everyone has been asked to take turns working extra hours to help out.
+The question: Your department is short-staffed and everyone has been asked to take turns working extra hours to help out.
 You've already worked late once this week, but a coworker called in sick and now your supervisor is asking if you can fill in again.
 You have plans with friends after work.
 How would you respond?

-The Question: Your supervisor comes to you and asks you to do something which you're certain is either against policy or out of line with your organization's standard procedures.
+The question: Your supervisor asks you to do something which you're certain is either against policy or out of line with your organization's standard procedures.
 How would you handle this situation?

-The Question: Two coworkers on your shift clearly don't get along, and they each come to you to gossip and complain about the other.
+The question: Two coworkers on your shift clearly don't get along, and they each come to you to complain about the other.
 Describe what you would do in this situation.

-The Question: You notice that one of your team members seems distracted a lot lately and she isn't following orders, maybe because she never really heard them in the first place.
+The question: You notice that one of your team members seems distracted a lot lately and he isn't following orders, maybe because he never really heard them in the first place.
 What would you do in this situation?

 How to answer: This is a good opportunity to show some empathy while at the same time demonstrating that you know the job comes first.
 Is your team member experiencing a problem, and is it work-related or personal?
 Explain what you would do to get to the bottom of the situation, being mindful that a team member's distraction and inattention can put you all at risk.
 When and how would you alert a supervisor to the problem?